elidianesampaiotrabuco/elidianesampaiotrabuco/README.md

-# Welcome to ASTerisk Games' GitHub page!
+# Welcome to ASTerisk Productions' GitHub page!
 > busy atm

 I'm the lead developer of PsExtra (completely rewritten as a simple and modern (Win8 Metro-ish) website, also has a lite version), ~~ABNCG: Reimagined~~ ABNCG: Classic Remastered (name inspired from Baldi's Basics Classic Remastered, credits to mystman12) and other projects (some are dead forks).